 There are three versions available.
-Internally the spec of all the devices are exactly the same, it’s only the accessories and included maps that differentiate them.
+Internally the spec of all the devices is exactly the same, it’s only the accessories and included maps that differentiate them.

 Our device was almost fully charged upon coming out of the box.
-This was useful as it allowed me to familiarise myself with the GPS whilst getting everything set up on the bike.
+This was useful as it allowed me to familiarize myself with the GPS whilst getting everything set up on the bike.

 What’s the difference between the TomTom Rider 500 & 550?

-If you are planning to ride anywhere outside of Europe then it’s a no brainer and you should only consider purchasing the Rider 550.
-If you purchase the 500 and subsequently decide to ride outside Europe it is possible to purchase the Worldwide Maps.
-However there is a downside in doing it this way as you won’t have Lifetime Map Updates.
+If you are planning to ride anywhere outside of Europe then it’s a no-brainer, and you should only consider purchasing the Rider 550.
+If you purchase the 500 and subsequently decide to ride outside Europe, it is possible to purchase the Worldwide Maps.
+However, there is a downside to doing it this way as you won’t have Lifetime Map Updates.

 Mounting the Sat Nav

 Within the premium pack, there are three different mounting options available.
 These include: